jethrocarr/puppet-soe/README.md

 2. Create a site-specific module (eg `s_soe`) and add additional Puppet classes there to add missing functionality, allowing you to keep your copy of `soe` in-sync with upstream.

 3. Fork this module and adjust as required to suit your needs.
 Just be aware it will make it harder to take advantage of new additions in future and you'll have to merge every so often.

+4. Or you can mix & match, with your own `s_soe` module with some of your own classes, but then reference selected classes back from `soe` as you desire them.

-4. Toss it all out and write something better!
+5. Toss it all out and write something better!

 ## Requirements